Rural Homes

 Quarter days fall on 28 February, 28 May, 28 August, and 28 November, different from English equivalents.
 There is no equivalent to English Landlord and Tenant legislation, and irritancy (Scottish termination) differs from forfeiture (English).

 Wales saw the only regional crime cost increase in 2024, up 18% to £2.8 million.
-Welsh Government has published specific Flood Re perspective reports, and the Climate Change Committee’s 2023 report addresses Welsh adaptation needs.
+Welsh Government has published Flood Re perspective reports, and the Climate Change Committee’s 2023 report addresses Welsh adaptation needs.

 What This Means for Rural Property Owners